 Injuries: secondary care

-- In 2010/11, unintentional injuries accounted for approximately 1 in 7 of all emergency hospital admissions for children and 1 in 9 of all emergency hospital admissions for adults.
-(See section on emergency admissions for baseline data.)
+- Unintentional injuries accounted for approximately 1 in 8 emergency hospital admissions for children and 1 in 11 for adults in Scotland in 2014/15.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.